tum-ens/urbs/doc/tutorial.rst

         result_name = os.path.splitext(input_file)[0]  # cut away file extension
         result_dir = prepare_result_directory(result_name)  # name + time stamp

-        (offset, length) = (4000, 5*24)  # time step selection
+        (offset, length) = (3500, 168)  # time step selection
         timesteps = range(offset, offset+length+1)
+		dt = 1

 Variable ``input_file`` defines the input spreadsheet, from which the optimization problem will draw all its set/parameter data.

 Variable ``timesteps`` is the list of timesteps to be simulated.
 Its members must be a subset of the labels used in ``input_file``'s sheets "Demand" and "SupIm".
-It is one of the two function arguments to :func:`create_model` and accessible directly, because one can quickly reduce the problem size by reducing the simulation ``length``, i.e. the number of timesteps to be optimised.
+It is one of the function arguments to :func:`create_model` and accessible directly, so that one can quickly reduce the problem size by reducing the simulation ``length``, i.e. the number of timesteps to be optimised.
+Variable ``dt`` is the duration of each timestep in the list (hours, minutes, days...).

 :func:`range` is used to create a list of consecutive integers.
 The argument ``+1`` is needed, because ``range(a,b)`` only includes integers from ``a`` to